DEFRA/defra-ai-sdlc/general/prompting-guidance.md

 - Small context windows (amount of text you can send to an LLM in a single call) in current LLMs can limit their ability to handle large or sprawling tasks.
 - Breaking tasks into smaller, manageable pieces is crucial until this limitation is addressed in future iterations.
 - Considering referencing specific documents or files within your prompt instead of relying on the LLMs retrieval capabilities
+- Using terms like "...make targeted edits" will help the LLM update only code that needs to be updated or deleted, as they sometimes tend to remove too much code when the context is too large.

 ## Prompt Engineering Strategies